jramorales/BLogMisViajes/_posts/2015-10-10-getting-started.md

 ---
 layout: post
-title: "Getting Started"
+title: "Viaje al Norte"
-author: "Paul Le"
+author: "Ramón Morales"
 categories: journal
 tags: [documentation,sample]
 image: forest.jpg
 ---

-# Lagrange
+# Asturias

 Lagrange is a minimalist Jekyll theme for running a personal blog or site for free through [Github Pages](https://pages.github.com/), or on your own server.
 Everything that you will ever need to know about this Jekyll theme is included in the README below, which you can also find in [the demo site](https://lenpaul.github.io/Lagrange/).

 ![alt text](https://user-images.githubusercontent.com/8409329/32631384-17107870-c56e-11e7-932f-deeb7c12e4db.png "Lagrange Demo Image")

-## Notable features
+## Cantabria

 * Compatible with GitHub Pages.